A class of exponential neighbourhoods for the quadratic travelling salesman problem: Introduction

 Let $Q$ be the $m$ by $m$ matrix with $(e,f)$th element $q(e,f)$, for $e,f\in E$.
 If the rank of $Q$ is $p$, then by using the rank decomposition of $Q$, QTSP can be written in another form as

 For the general QTSP, we can eliminate the linear term by adding $c(e)$ to $q(e,e)$.
 However, for the rank-restricted case, we need to consider the linear term explicitly since adding $c(e)$ to $q(e,e)$ could change the rank.
 The variation where the linear term is absent is called homogeneous rank $p$ QTSP which is denoted by QTSP(p,H) and the general rank $p$ QTSP is denoted by QTSP(p,c).
 It is easy to verify that QTSP(p,c) belongs to the class QTSP(p+1,H).
-QTSP(p,c) and QTSP(p,H) restricted to pyramidal tours are studied in~\cite{Woods2017PQ}, to Halin graphs in~\cite{Woods2017Halin}, and is shown to be solvable in pseudopolynomial time when $p$ is fixed, and additionally, admits FPTAS when the costs are non-negative.\\
+QTSP(p,c) and QTSP(p,H) restricted to pyramidal tours are studied in~\cite{Woods2017PQ}, to Halin graphs in~\cite{Woods2017Halin}, and is shown to be solvable in pseudopolynomial time when $p$ is fixed, and additionally, admits an FPTAS when the costs are non-negative.\\

-Since TSP is a special case of QTSP(p,H), QTSP(p,c), QTSP(A) and QTSP, all these problems are strongly NP-hard.\\
+Since TSP is a special case of QTSP(p,H), QTSP(p,c), QTSP(A) and QTSP, all these problems are strongly NP-hard~\cite{gj}.\\

-Combinatorial optimization problems with the objective function as the product of two linear functions has been studied by Goyal et al.~\cite{Goyal2011} and Kern and Woeginger~\cite{kern2007quadratic}.
-Mittal and Schulz~\cite{Mittal2013} considered a further general class of problems that subsumes combinatorial optimization problems fixed sum of product of linear terms.
+Combinatorial optimization problems with the objective function as the product of two linear functions have been studied by Goyal et al.~\cite{Goyal2011} and Kern and Woeginger~\cite{kern2007quadratic}.
+Mittal and Schulz~\cite{Mittal2013} considered a further general class of problems that subsumes the class of combinatorial optimization problems with objective functions as fixed sum of products of linear terms.
 Thus, QTSP(1,H) falls under the general class considered in ~\cite{Goyal2011,kern2007quadratic} and QTSP(p,c) falls under the class considered in~\cite{Mittal2013}.
 However, the corresponding results are not applicable to QTSP(p,c) because the conditions imposed in deriving their results are not applicable to QTSP(p,c), even if $p=1$.